We use cookies to optimize our website & deliver you the best service

 ]

-Yes, if you have a high heart rate but have no previous heart-related issues, and you are not taking any medication, you may be eligible to donate.
+Yes, if you have a high heart rate but no previous heart-related issues and are not taking any medication, you may be eligible to donate.
 However, you will need to provide a doctor's note confirming your eligibility.

 Can I donate plasma while taking Ozempic?